 In the event of oversubscription, places will be allocated using the following criteria in the order given:

 In the event of oversubscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.

-*For applications made in the normal admission round, or mid-year, a relevant sibling is a child who has a brother, sister, adopted brother or sister, or stepbrother or stepsister living in the same family unit in the same family home and address, who attends the school with an expectation that the sibling will be attending at the time of admission.
+*For applications made in the normal admission round, or mid-year, a relevant sibling is a child who has a brother, sister, adopted brother or sister, stepbrother or stepsister living in the same family unit, in the same family home and address who attends the school with an expectation that the sibling will be attending at the time of admission.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.